 vi.
 That systems to ensure compliance with the provision of all applicable laws were inplace and were adequate and operating effectively.

 20. Extract of Annual Return

-Form MGT 9 containing details forming part of the extract of the Annual return isannexed to this report as Annexure "II" [pursuant to the provisions of Section 92 read withRule 12 of the Companies (Management and Administration) Rules 2014].
+Form MGT 9 containing details forming part of the extract of the Annual return isannexed to this report as Annexure III [pursuant to the provisions of Section 92 read withRule 12 of the Companies (Management and Administration) Rules 2014].

 21. Statement concerning development and implementation of Risk Management Policy ofthe company.

-The Company has constituted a Risk Management Committee at a board meeting held on the28th May 2015 and details pertaining to the role and functions of this committee ismentioned under the Management Discussion and Analysis Report which forms a part of this report.
+The Company has constituted a Risk Management Committee in the meeting of the Directorson Board held on the 28th May 2015 and the details of the risk management framework underthe purview of the Risk Management Committee of the Company has been discussed under theManagement Discussion and Analysis Report which forms a part of this report.